Arched harp: Karen harp

+He reported that the t'na was used in courtship in the early 20th century.
+Young men would play for young women, who would answer with a t'xe mouth harp.
+The two could sit together, her parents listening; so long as they could hear instruments playing, the young people could have privacy.

+The Karen have also made the t'na with a bamboo body, resulting in an instrument with greater resonance.
+The opening for the skin soundboard was made on one side of the tube, between two nodes in the bamboo.
+The skin was stretched across the opening and tied on the opposite side of the tube.

 China

 Arched harps migrated to China from India by way of Gandhara, Bactria and Sogdia.
 Additionally, Burma sent musicians to play in the Chinese court, including two types of arched harp.
 One of the harps had a neck longer than the instrument's body, "the end of the neck...turned outward and the apex shaped like the head of a phoenix".
 This was like the later Chinese feng shou konghou (鳳首箜篌, literally "phoenix-headed konghou"), an arched harp, thought to have been introduced from India in the Eastern Jin dynasty (317–420 AD).
 "Beginning in the Sui dynasty (581–618), it was also used in yanyue (banquet music)."
+The arched harp probably disappeared in China after 1000 A.D., coinciding with the decline of Buddhism.
 The angular harp lasted longer than the arched harp in China, becoming extinct sometime in the Ming dynasty (1368 to 1644).

 Chinese musical researcher Li Mei (李玫) mentioned that in the artwork in China, two kinds of arched harps can be seen.
 One of them appears to be the standard Indian arched harp, which became the modern saung.
 This kind has a long wooden body and a high arched neck, carved to meet smoothly.
 The other type is the Qiu-Zi arched harp, named for the Qiu-Zi Grottos (Kizil Grottos).
 This harp appears to have been made with the body of a gourd, looking somewhat like a bean and not transitioning into the instrument's neck as smoothly as the Indian arched harp.
 The harp is only depicted in the Kizil Grottoes, which is why it was named for them.